MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment-windows.md

 ### Automatic enrollment administrator tasks

-- Be sure your devices are running Windows 10 and newer.
+- Be sure your devices are running Windows 10/11.
 For a complete list, see [supported device platforms](supported-devices-browsers.md).
 - Optional.
 Instead of users entering the Intune server name, you can create a CNAME record that's easier to enter, such as `EnterpriseEnrollment.contoso.com`.
 CNAME records associate a domain name with a specific server.
 In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), test your CNAME record to make sure it's configured correctly.
 For more information, see [create a CNAME record](../enrollment/windows-enroll.md#simplify-windows-enrollment-without-azure-ad-premium).
 - In the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431), select **Windows Enrollment** > **Automatic Enrollment**.
 In the configuration, you set the **MDM user scope** and **MAM user scope**: